Elphel/ezynq/README.md

 * [meta-ezynq](https://sourceforge.net/p/elphel/meta-ezynq) - recipes for Yocto Poky

 ## Known issues
-1. [FIXED] USB does not work yet.
+1. [FIXED] Linux: USB does not work yet.
-2. [FIXED] Ethernet is not tested (on the board we have it does not work with provided images, so we suspect a hardware problem.
+2. [FIXED] Linux: Ethernet is not tested (on the board we have it does not work with provided images, so we suspect a hardware problem.
 3. Bitstream loading is not tested, current code does not enable level shifters - it may be more appropriate to do just before loading of the bitstream.